 Questions relating to course content are best answered during class, tutorials, or in office hours.
 Additionally we will use Piazza as an online discussion board.
 Piazza allows you to post questions (anonymously if you prefer) to your classmates and the TAs.
-If you know the answer to another student's question feel free to reply, and the TA will mark your answer as correct if they agree.
-The board will be monitored daily by a TA and myself, and we will answer as many questions as we have time to each day.
-However, due to the size of the class we may be unable to answer every new question as they come up.
-Please wait 48 hours before re-asking a question if it hasn't been answered yet.
+You may also response to another student's question if you know the answer, and a TA will mark your answer as correct if they agree.
+The board will be monitored daily by the TAs and myself, and we will answer as many questions as we can each day.
 You can access Piazza through a link in the sidebar on Quercus.